lephuocduc/MyLab-DucLe/Lab 1: DevOps-and-Containers/readme.md

 Kubernetes is an open-source container orchestration system that automates deployment, scaling, and management of containerized applications.
 It is a popular choice for running containerized applications in production, as it provides a number of features that make it easy to manage and scale applications.
 To understand a bit more about Kubernetes, we really recommend [this video](https://www.youtube.com/watch?v=4ht22ReBjno) - it's an illustrated guide to Kubernetes and does an amazing job of distilling some advanced concepts into a short video guide.

 Here is a very basic glossary of some key Kubernetes terms/concepts you'll come across in the lab, but don't worry about understanding them too much in detail at this stage as that's out of scope of this lab.
-1.**Node:** A node is a worker machine in Kubernetes.
+1. **Node:** A node is a worker machine in Kubernetes.
 It can be a virtual or physical machine, depending on the cluster.
 Each node is managed by the control plane and contains the services necessary to run Pods.

 2. **Cluster:** A cluster is a group of nodes that are managed together by Kubernetes.
 A cluster can be made up of any number of nodes, and each node can have different hardware specifications.